-This adjustment will remove any looseness between the column tube and column support while serving two purposes:

-- To insure accurate cuts; and - To allow the column tube to raise and lower smoothly.
+- To remove any looseness between the column tube and column support to insure accurate cuts; and - To allow the column tube to raise and lower smoothly.

 Note: The following adjustment is very critical.
 All future alignment procedures rely on this adjustment being performed correctly.
 All looseness must be removed.